astronomer/ap-airflow/README.md

 ## Docker images

-Docker images for deploying and running Astronomer Certified are currently available on [DockerHub](https://hub.docker.com/u/astronomerinc/).
+Docker images for deploying and running Astronomer Core are currently available on [DockerHub](https://hub.docker.com/u/astronomerinc/).

 We publish 2 variants for each AC Version (example: `1.10.10-3`) and distribution (`debian buster` and `alpine`):